 403(b) Retirement Plan Overview

-Below are some of the important features about your employer's Plan.
+Below are some of the important features about the Cedars-Sinai 403(b) Retirement Plan.
 This website is intended to be a summary of the plan provisions.
 In the event that a conflict exists between the information contained within this website and the plan document, the plan document provisions prevail.
 For more information, contact us.

 The Cedars-Sinai 403(b) Retirement Plan is a type of defined contribution plan available to Cedars-Sinai Health System employees under Section 403(b) of the Internal Revenue Code.
 Through the Cedars-Sinai 403(b) Retirement Plan, you can set aside a portion of your pay through salary reductions and invest those pre-tax dollars in one or more investment options.
 Cedars-Sinai will also provide matching contributions to your account, which are allocated on a quarterly basis.
 The matching contribution for eligible employees is 50% of salary deferrals to 403(b) Retirement Plan, up to 6% of compensation.

 The Cedars-Sinai 403(b) Retirement Plan works like this.

-- You decide how much to invest on a pretax basis for your retirement subject to annual maximum contribution limits as set by the IRS.
+- You decide how much to invest on a pre-tax basis for your retirement, subject to annual maximum contribution limits set by the IRS.

-- Cedars-Sinai will take the amount you choose to deduct from each paycheck and forward it to Voya® on your behalf to be invested according to your choices from amongst the plan’s available investment options.
+- Cedars-Sinai will take the amount you choose to deduct from each paycheck and forward it to Voya on your behalf to be invested according to your choices from the Plan’s investment options.

-- The contributions and any earnings that accumulate over the years are not taxed until you receive them.
+- The contributions and earnings, if any, that accumulate in your 403(b) account are not taxed until you receive them.
 That's usually at retirement when you may be in a lower tax bracket.
 Withdrawals prior to age 59½ will be subject to an IRS 10% premature distribution penalty tax unless an exception applies.

-- Your employer's Plan has no effect on Social Security.
-Your Social Security contributions and benefits will be based on your total pay, including the amounts paid into the plan.
+- Your Cedars-Sinai 403(b) Retirement Plan has no effect on Social Security.
+Your Social Security contributions and benefits will be based on your total pay, including the amounts paid into the Plan.

 Contributions under the Plan are made by participants through a reduction in salary.
-Under the Plan, the maximum annual contribution amount is set by Internal Revenue Service (IRS) guidelines on a yearly basis.
-You may view the current limits here.
+Under the Plan, the maximum annual contribution amount is set by IRS guidelines on a yearly basis.
+View the annual contribution limits..